- ✓ BY SEEDS AND SPRINGS

 Universal varieties and hybrids: Bolero F1, Maestro F1, Coloseum F1, Yolana F1, Wanda, Rubin.

-The choice of varieties and hybrids of carrots is very diverse, the main thing is to decide what you still want.
+The choice of varieties and hybrids of carrots is very diverse, the main thing is to decide what you really want.

 BEST CARROT VARIETIES - VIDEO